-Student input from around the world
+Student input from around the Region

 Totally relevant and updated content.
 Students could easily relate and engage in conversations on these topics.

-Safe speaking environment
+Safe Writing environment

 Students work on collaborative, immersive tasks which involve information sharing and decision making

-Developing speaking confidence
+Developing Writing confidence

-Speaking ability is how students measure their own progress, but it is also the area where they feel most insecure.
+Writing ability is how students measure their own progress, but it is also the area where they feel most insecure.